queeniehe/04-tic-tac-toe/README.md

 </details></br></br>

 With `./human_match.py`, you can play against the computer.
 Alternatively, `./monkey_match.py` launches 10000 games against a random player.
-The former will probably prove useful for debugging; the latter will
+The former will probably prove useful for debugging; the latter will serve for your grade.

 <img src="img/monkey_computer.jpg" width=600px>
 Game on!